 File_IBIS-ISS rules:

 Either File_IBIS-ISS or File_TS is required for a [Interconnect Model]/[End Interconnect Model] group.
-The File_IBIS-ISS subparameter is followed by two unquoted string arguments consisting of the file_name and circuit_name (.subckt name) for an IBIS-ISS file.
-The IBIS-ISS file under file_name shall be located in the same directory as the referencing .ibs file or .ims file or in a directory under the referencing file as determined by the directory path.
+The File_IBIS-ISS subparameter is followed by two unquoted string arguments consisting of the file_reference and circuit_name (.subckt name) for an IBIS-ISS file.
+The IBIS-ISS file under file_reference shall be located in the same directory as the referencing .ibs file or .ims file or in a specified directory under the referencing file as determined by the directory path (i.e., a file reference containing a relative path to a directory below that of the referencing .ibs or .ims file is permitted).

 Example:

-| file_type file_name circuit_name(.subckt name)
+| file_type file_reference circuit_name(.subckt name)

 File_IBIS-ISS net.iss netlist_typ